sonic-net/DASH/dash-pipeline/README-dash-docker.md

 ```
 make docker-XXX  ### where XXX = image name, e.g. bmv2-bldr
 ```
-## Optional - Expert/Admin - Publish Docker Image
-This step publishes the local Docker image to the registry and requires credentials.
-It should be done selectively by Docker image maintainers.
-For now there are no `make` targets to do this.

 ## Optional - expert - `exec` a container shell
 This step runs a new container and executes `bash` shell, giving you a terminal in the container.
 It's primarily useful to examine the container contents or perform debugging.
 ```